raventid/coursera_learning/haskell_experiments/notes.md

 you just collect them into the *new* list with take.

 Checked how take work and yes, internally it does that `unsafeTake 1   (x: _) = [x]`, now I understand this completely, great.

+Applicative question:

+-- Examples of what I'm talking about could be found in chapters 17 and chapters 18.

+In Haskell std we return `First a` if we have `First` anywhere, which is correct in my opinion.
+But in previous exervices I used Monoid to merge the same heads, which is wrong?
+But my checkers spec passed, so looks like it worked correclty in both ways...